-Integrated Vision Therapy (IVT) shows a high success rate in the long-term restoration of binocular single vision.
-However, only after a thorough assessment can we decide if a patient is a good candidate for the IVT.
+Integrated Cognitive Orthoptic Remediation (ICORE) shows a high success rate in the long-term restoration of binocular single vision.
+However, only after a thorough assessment can we decide if a patient is a good candidate for the ICORE.

 Throughout life we read, we see things from our perspective and expect that everyone is seeing it the same way, forgetting the fact that visual perception is subjective in nature, that two people could look at the same object and perceive it differently.

 Did you ever think that some children and even adults see double at times?

 Surprisingly, many children experience double vision.
 While some children will complain of it they are generally not taken seriously by their parents or teachers.
 However, the majority of children will not complain about it at all, as they think that this is normal and happens to everyone.